atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “Having it not in my power to enjoy the company of Emily whenever I pleased, I resolved to carry her off.
 I told her yesterday before her mother, that the countess of C-----, who was privy to our amour, had written me from Barnet, she would be glad to see miss Clinton at that place before three in the afternoon, that she might judge by herself of the merit of the niece I intended to give her.
 They asked for the letter; I showed them one I had caused to be written for that purpose.
 Mrs. Clinton observed that decorum forbid Emily to go with me alone.
-With me, who is to be her husband, madam! - She is not yet your wife, my lord, - I hope you mistrust neither my honour, nor the virtue of your daughter, madam? - Neither of them - But —-I appeared displeased at that But - Emily sided for me, and represented to her mother, that, though decorum was against her, her consciousness of my probity spoke as strongly in my favour - she could not deny such an insignificant mark of her regard to the man she esteemed, without doubting his honour
-- The good-natured Mrs. Clinton withdrew her objection, and two hours after Emily and I sat out for Barnet.
+With me, who is to be her husband, madam! - She is not yet your wife, my lord, - I hope you mistrust neither my honour, nor the virtue of your daughter, madam? - Neither of them - But —-I appeared displeased at that But - Emily sided for me, and represented to her mother, that, though decorum was against her, her consciousness of my probity spoke as strongly in my favour - she could not deny such an insignificant mark of her regard to the man she esteemed, without doubting his honour.
+The good-natured Mrs. Clinton withdrew her objection, and two hours after Emily and I sat out for Barnet.

 “As I had Emily’s hand in mine, I perceived it trembled on a sudden; and looking upon her, saw a tear trickling, down her cheek -